Get out your bucket list; it’s time to cross off a major line item: Greece.

 In many cases, you will find it useful to transit in or out via Athens, as its airport has connections with numerous international destinations, and the city itself is a gem.
 However, there are other international airports around the Greek mainland (such as in Thessaloniki) and on some major islands (such as Mykonos, Santorini and Corfu).
 If you'll need any internal flights to get to your destination of choice, it's worth checking the price of these individually.
 Due to government subsidies, it can work out significantly cheaper to book each part of your Greek itinerary separately from your international flights.

-5. Always book lodging, ferry tickets and rental cars in advance during peak season
+5. Book everything in advance during peak season

-In peak season, prices are high, and demand is even higher – this is not the time for ad hoc bookings on the fly.
+In peak season, prices are high, and demand for car hire, accommodations and ferry tickets is even higher – this is not the time for ad hoc bookings on the fly.
 Greece is an incredibly popular summer destination, and the best options get snapped up well in advance.

 6. Roads in Greece are for confident drivers